epirus-io/epirus.github.io/docs/quickstart.md

 ### Required properties

 The below configuration properties can be used for Java, Kotlin or OpenAPI projects:

 - `WEB3J_ENDPOINT`
   Ethereum node URL
-- `WEB3J_WALLET_PATH`
-  Path to Ethereum wallet
-- `WEB3J_WALLET_PASSWORD`
-  Ethereum wallet password

-For OpenAPI services, the following properties can be used:

-- `WEB3J_ENDPOINT`
-  Ethereum node URL